infoseek1/vocab.bibrm/README.md

 Status of this Document: draft

 This work is in progress and will change from time to time.
-If you are interested in managing electronic resources in libraries don't hasitate to ask.
+If you are interested in managing electronic resources in libraries don't hesitate to ask.

 We are still collecting and searching ideas from existing vocabularies and models like:
 * [ecpo](https://github.com/cKlee/ecpo)